ShVerni/AirBeamLogger/README.md

 sudo chown root:root /etc/wpa_supplicant/wpa_supplicant.conf
 sudo chmod 644 /etc/wpa_supplicant/wpa_supplicant.conf
 ```
-Run `sudo nano /etc/wpa_supplicant/wpa_supplicant.conf` and enter in the appropriate WiFi network name and your user name and password for the network.
+Run `sudo nano /etc/wpa_supplicant/wpa_supplicant.conf` and enter in the appropriate Wi-Fi network name and your user name and password for the network.
 Change the `country` parameter in the file if needed to match your country, then save and close the file.

 For a WPA2 network run:
 ```bash